GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

       --insecure-registry=[]: Target registries for built images which are not secure --kube-context='': Deploy to this Kubernetes context
       --kubeconfig='': Path to the kubeconfig file to use for CLI requests.
+  -m, --module=[]: Filter Skaffold configs to only the provided named modules
       --mute-logs=[]: mute logs for specified stages in pipeline (build, deploy, status-check, none, all) -n, --namespace='': Run deployments in the specified namespace -o, --output={{json .}}: Used in conjunction with --quiet flag.
 Format output with go-template.
 For full struct documentation, see https://godoc.org/github.com/GoogleContainerTools/skaffold/cmd/skaffold/app/flags#BuildOutput